w-illiam-wilson/ethereum_max_ether_finder/README.md

 Ensure your postgres instance is running.

 ### Run block crawler
-`poetry run python main.py https://magical-thrumming-needle.quiknode.pro/f43cee9d3c566de8afb1e03e948fc3dcaab7462b/ {postgresURL} 18908800-18909050`
+`poetry run python main.py {quickNode url} {postgresURL} {firstBlock}-{secondBlock}`

 ex. `poetry run python main.py https://magical-thrumming-needle.quiknode.pro/f43cee9d3c566de8afb1e03e948fc3dcaab7462b/ postgres://williamwilson@localhost:5433/williamwilson 18908800-18909050`

-### Documentation
+## Documentation
-To generate documentation, run `poetry run pdoc --html src`
+To generate documentation, run `poetry run pdoc --html ./ --force`

-## TODO
+## Decisions
-change database backing; sqlite only supports 64 bit ints and wei can be up to 128
+* Postgrese is used as wei can technically reach 128 bits and when adding the wei of a block together, having only 64 bits can cause integer overflow
+* The table data storing the blocks is never deleted.
+Ideally, this should save time in querying a block range that has already been initialized.
+I didn't add functionality to do this yet, though.